ruby/b.r-l.o/plugins/redmine_s3/README.md

 # S3 plugin for Redmine

 ## Description
-This Redmine[http://www.redmine.org] plugin makes file attachments be stored on "Amazon S3"[http://aws.amazon.com/s3] rather than on the local filesystem.
-This is a fork for http://github.com/tigrish/redmine_s3 and difference is that this one supports Redmine 2
+This [Redmine](http://www.redmine.org) plugin makes file attachments be stored on [Amazon S3](http://aws.amazon.com/s3) rather than on the local filesystem.
+This is a fork for [original gem](http://github.com/tigrish/redmine_s3) and difference is that this one supports Redmine 2

 ## Installation
 1. Make sure Redmine is installed and cd into it's root directory